lleewwiiss/Distributed-Tensorflow-Template/README.md

 # Training
 In order to train your model there is a series of bash scripts which can train your model for serveral different training environments.
 All of the local scripts will create log files.
-There will be a ***training_log.md*** file which you can use as a scratch book to track your experiment details and also the stdout of your model will be written to ***runlogs/*** where each respective process will have a log.
+There will be a ***training_log.md*** file which you can use as a scratch file to track your experiment details and also the stdout of your model will be written to ***runlogs/*** where each respective process will have a log.
 It also creates a ***.pid*** files which can be used to to kill the process if need be.
 An example of the training log is shown below:
 ```